clarkx800-rgb/Defect-Tracer-Beta-Track/README.md

 ---

-## 🛠️ Maintainer's Cheat Sheet
+## 🛠️ Gold-fish Dev Guide Sheet

-Use this quick-reference guide to immediately locate the file you need when pushing updates:
+Use this quick-reference guide:

 | Goal / Action | File to Edit | Look For (Function / Variable) |
 | :--- | :--- | :--- |